Business intelligence for finance: capabilities, tools, and integrations

 Time savings

-With many repetitive tasks on their hands, finance departments leverage BI software to shorten the data aggregation and analysis cycle by automating data collection, entry, analysis, and control.
+With many repetitive tasks on their hands, finance departments leverage BI tools to speed up data aggregation and financial analysis by automating data collection, entry, analysis, and control

 Minimized errors